hieppham8083/plotly_deployment/README.md

 # plotly_deployment
 - Using Plotly and javascript to build an HTML project that has a customized dashboard with a bar, bubble and gauge chart.
-Refer https://hieppham8083.github.io/plotly_deployment/
+Refer to  https://hieppham8083.github.io/plotly_deployment/

-## Challenge
+## Challenge (Using Plotly to create the following charts)
 - Create a Horizontal Bar Chart
 - Create a Bubble Chart
 - Create a Gauge Chart